PLATINUM2021

 Our Communication strategies to engage with the community at-large

-In the past few years we have expended over $10m back into our local community - further stimulating the local economy.
+in the past 10 years CSCHF has expended ~$20mm back into our local community - further stimulating the local economy.
 We have expended/pledged/granted funds that support educational scholarships and other forms of investment that have stimulated new programs, stabilized others, and brought about a deeper understanding of the issues facing our community.
-These have not only positively impacted our immediate community, but the region surrounding us.
+This has not only positively impacted our immediate community, but the region surrounding us.

 Our educational partnerships are bring about new technologies that will change health care intervention(s) and further prepare our next generation of healthcare leaders.